History of Albanian football: 1974 UEFA European Under-23 Championship

 In the Following Championship, Albania faced in Group 4: East Germany and Romania.
-The Albanians started the campaign, pretty well as they were able to draw their first match against Romania at home 1-1 followed by an surprising first win against the East Germans at home with 1-0 what would be Albania's first ever win in the UEFA European youth Championship.
+The Albanians started the campaign, pretty well as they were able to draw their first match against Romania at home 1-1 followed by a surprising first win against the East Germans at home with 1-0 what would be Albania's first ever win in the UEFA European youth Championship.
 But the hopes for qualification were dashed as they lost away from home against Romania 1-2 and against the eventually runners up in the Tournament East Germany with 0-6 despite that, Albania showed some good Performance during that period.
 Despite finishing last in the Group.